 Siri Shortcuts

-Use Siri to start games, add scores, and control timers hands-free — great when your hands are full of cards.
+Use Siri to start games, add scores, check rankings, and control timers hands-free — great when your hands are full of cards.

 Voice Commands